pnp/custom-learning-office-365/.github/ISSUE_TEMPLATE/bug_report.md

 ---

->**PROVISIONING NOTE**: If you are having issues with the provisioning service while trying to provision M365 learning pathways please do not post that issue to this repo as we cannot help you here.
-Please post all questions and issues for the provisioning service to [https://github.com/SharePoint/sp-provisioning-service/issues](https://github.com/SharePoint/sp-provisioning-service/issues).
+>**PROVISIONING NOTE**: If you are having issues with the Microsoft 365 look book service while trying to provision M365 learning pathways please do not post that issue to this repo as we cannot help you here.
+Please post all questions and issues for the Microsoft 365 look book service to [SharePoint/sp-provisioning-service GitHub Issues List](https://github.com/SharePoint/sp-provisioning-service/issues).

 >**WEB PART NOT LOADING**: If you are getting the error: "Microsoft 365 learning pathways has a configuration issue.
 Ask your administrator for assistance".
 Please review the [Diagnosing Pre-Check](https://github.com/pnp/custom-learning-office-365/blob/master/webpart/DiagnosisPreCheck.md) guidance before submitting your bug.

 ## Describe the bug